intellifi-nl/webapi-doc/README.md

 https://`brain_host`/api/items?location=5698f9c5e7831505e418755a&is_present=true

+String fields can be queried with wildcards: label=*tag* would match mytag1, mytag2 etc. Pleae note that this is not supported for the `code_hex` field in the items resource, it's a binary field at this moment.

 The default query behaviour (when no query paramters are given) is that the last 100 resources are shown (newest resources are shown first).
 The collections are [paginated](pagination.md) when they contain more than 100 resources.
 You can follow the next_url to retrieve the rest of the resources.

 References